Table of Contents

 Now, let’s see these steps in action!

-To remove dog urine and that dog pee smell from carpet, cover the area with paper towels or an absorbent cloth and use your hands or feet to gently press down.
+Cover the carpeted area with paper towels or other absorbent cloth, and use your hands or feet to gently press down.
 This will help draw out and soak up as much liquid as possible.
 You may need to use several paper towels, so you don’t get pee on yourself.

 Repeat the process until the area is almost completely dry.